Mason duBoef

 Forgot to take notes on this.
 It was just ok.

 More of a weird heath-conscious breakfast "wrap" than a burrito.
-I don't mess with cherry tomatos in a breakfast burrito.
+I don't mess with cherry tomatoes in a breakfast burrito.
 I got the one with ham.
 They have two others with no meat.
 Those could be better.
 Idk.

 I like Poppycocks a lot.
 This was a let down.
 Salsa all over it so you can't pick it up.
 You have to use a fork and knife.
 I'm willing to accept that (ex.
 Hick House) if the sauce and burrito fundamentals are bangin.
 This one was not.
 Get the oatmeal pancakes.